 - WDVCAS – 1300 720 606

-For all legal and non-legal (professional and administrative) enquiries, please contact the centre via its website rlc.org.au/contact.
+For all legal and non-legal (professional and administrative) enquiries, please complete the online contact form on the centre's website: rlc.org.au/contact.

 Redfern Legal Centre’s usual legal service intake criteria applies.
-If they are unable to assist, they will refer enquires in to other appropriate services.
+If they are unable to assist, they will refer people to other appropriate services.